 An indictable offence is a crime that is more serious and invites a greater punishment, both in terms of higher fines and longer maximum jail sentences.
 The maximum punishment can be up to life imprisonment.
 If you are convicted of an indictable offence and you are given a jail sentence of less than two years, it will be served in a provincial institution.
 If the sentence is greater than two years, it will be served in a federal penitentiary.

-If your indictable charge is in the Court of Queen’s Bench, either because it went there automatically or because it was not resolved in Provincial Court, the charging document is called an “indictment.”
+If your indictable charge is in the Court King’s Bench, either because it went there automatically or because it was not resolved in Provincial Court, the charging document is called an “indictment.”
 This replaces the “information” if your matter was previously in Provincial Court.

 If you have hired a lawyer for an indictable offence, you must appear in person with your lawyer unless a “designation of counsel” has been filed.
 This is a formal document that is signed by both you and your lawyer allowing them to appear in Court on your behalf.
 If there is no filed designation and you are not personally present, the Court may issue a warrant for your arrest.